jeffreywescott/styled-list-html-css-challenge/README.md

 this command:

     $ cd styled-list-html-css-challenge

 Once you're in that folder, you can run the "web server" with this command (so that\
 you can view your work):

     $ node index.js

 After that, use the Nitrous.io `Preview --> Port 3000` menu option and you'll see the results of what you've done.

+Once you have a solution, send me an email and I'll check your work. :-)

 ## Hints